Postgraduate Certificate in Professional Practice

 Total student fees

 over 17 Weeks - details

 Check out Fees Free to see whether you are eligible for a year of fees-free study or two years industry training.
 Contact your provider to confirm your study options meet the criteria.

 What can I expect out of this qualification?

 The purpose of this programme is to provide the health and social sector with graduates who have attained advanced knowledge and scholarship through application of research to their professional practice context.
 It is designed for professionals in health and social practice seeking to advance their knowledge and skills.
 Graduates have built on their professional experience to gain internationally recognised knowledge and skills for career enhancement for practice at an advanced, specialised level.
 Graduates will have the ability to work effectively in interprofessional teams and have enhanced skills for the provision of high quality services to diverse people and communities.

 Key Information for Students

-Bachelor's degree or equivalent experience and relevant practice in a related professional field.
-International students: IELTS 7.0 Academic, with no band below 6.5, or equivalent Special entry may be granted
+Bachelor degree or equivalent experience, and relevant practice in a related professional field (International: IELTS 7.0 Academic, with no band below 6.5, or equivalent)

 See provider website for more details about entry to this qualification.